 Copying not specifically allowed by the law, fair use, license agreement, or the permission of the copyright holder is prohibited.

-Faculty and students are personally responsible for copyright compliance and personally incur the consequences of infringement.
+Users are personally responsible for copyright compliance and personally incur the consequences of infringement.

 Library personnel adhere to college policy and to federal laws relating to the fair use and reproduction of copyrighted materials.